loctet/TRAC/artefact.md

 (!)
 Verdict: Well Formed
    ```
-reporting that the DAFSMs for the `simplemarket_place` is well formed.
+reporting that the DAFSMs for the `azure/simplemarket_place` is well formed.
 For the other smart contracts it is enough to execute the python script on the corresponding DAFSM.

 ## 2.3.
 How to check the randomly generated models